Bachtoberfest

 By Cassie Davis / March 29, 2025 / Comments Off on Holiday Glories

-The wonderful Wisconsin-born soprano Emily Birsan — now one of Chicago’s indispensable classical artists — returns following her exquisite “St. Caecila Mass” for another glorious French confection: Francis Poulenc’s fabulous setting of the GLORIA, written in 1960 for the Boston Symphony….and once again, our LSO Assistant Conductor James Wilson will assemble a magnificent symphonic chorus […]
+The wonderful Wisconsin-born soprano Emily Birsan — now one of Chicago’s indispensable classical artists — returns following her exquisite “St. Cecilia Mass” for another glorious French confection: Francis Poulenc’s fabulous setting of the GLORIA, written in 1960 for the Boston Symphony….and once again, our LSO Assistant Conductor James Wilson will assemble a magnificent symphonic chorus […]

 Read More